 Dr. Nell Duke, literacy expert and professor at the University of Michigan, says that "because of the complexity of teaching children to read and write, some of us treat it like it is rocket science because it is like rocket science!"

-A majority of children learn to read adequately regardless of the instructional methods teachers use in school, but a full 40 percent of children require explicit scientifically based reading instruction to become capable readers (Moats, 2007).
+A majority of children learn to read adequately regardless of the instructional methods teachers use in school, but a full 40% of children require explicit scientifically based reading instruction to become capable readers.
+Among poor and minority populations, only about 16% are proficient in reading by 4th grade, compared to 42% in the general population.
+How these students ultimately fare as readers is profoundly affected by the reading programs they are subjected to.
+(Moats, 2007).

 Texas & Nationwide